 We’re headed back to the Apple Isle for Round 2 of the 2022 Supercars Championship this weekend, as Championship Leader Chaz Mostert and Nick Percat look to make it a memorable round.

 It was just 12-months ago Chaz Mostert won the final race of the weekend, marking his first with WAU.
 We’re hoping that repeats!

-It’s a compact, two-day format where track time will be at a maximum.
+It’s a compact, two-day format where track time is limited.